 - 1. Policy MM-2 and MM-5: Require Street dedication and dedication of all associated infrastructure (sewer, water and drainage) as part of all development permit approvals.
-This eliminates the need for the City to purchase sewer and water infrastructure at a later date, as has happened in some cases in Fort Bragg. - 2.
-Policy MM-3 and MM-4: Require appropriate through street connections form the Mill Site to the rest of Fort Bragg. - 3.
+This eliminates the need for the City to purchase sewer and water infrastructure at a later date, as has happened in some cases in Fort Bragg. - The Planning Commission recommended that Policy MM-5 be reworded as follows: Policy MM-5 Other Connections.
+Non-street rights of way shall be offered for dedication as necessary to support multi-modal transportation networks. - 2.
+Policy MM-3 and MM-4: Require appropriate through street connections from the Mill Site to the rest of Fort Bragg. - 3.
 Policy MM-6: Eliminate very detailed policies and requirements regarding street design including the detailed design for every street type within the Specific Plan (Street Typologies).
-The proposed streets would have been significant wider than existing City streets (70+ feet in width verses 55 ft) in order to accommodate wide travel lanes, wider sidewalks and landscaping and street furniture strips.
-In keeping with past City Council and the Planning Commission direction, staff is recommending that all of these detailed designs be eliminated as they would result in: 1) a more suburban feel to the public realm on the Mill Site in comparison to the rest of the City; 2) very expensive streets to build and maintain; 3) additional maintenance costs associated with landscaped strips and street furniture; and 4) less land dedicated to productive uses.
-Thus staff recommends that new street on the Mill Site follow existing City Street standards rather than an entirely new set of design standards, and thus staff recommends the elimination of the detailed Street Typologies. - 4.
-Program MM 7-3.
-Added a program for special street amenities for Redwood Ave to reflect current levels of amenity in downtown. - 5.
+The proposed streets would have been significantly wider than existing City streets (70+ feet in width versus 55 feet) in order to accommodate wide travel lanes, wider sidewalks and landscaping and street furniture strips.
+In keeping with past City Council and Planning Commission direction, staff is recommending that all of these detailed designs be eliminated as they would result in: 1) a more suburban feel to the public realm on the Mill Site in comparison to the rest of the City; 2) very expensive streets to build and maintain; 3) additional maintenance costs associated with landscaped strips and street furniture; and 4) less land dedicated to productive uses.
+Thus staff recommends that new streets on the Mill Site follow existing City Street standards rather than an entirely new set of design standards, and thus staff recommends the elimination of the detailed Street Typologies.

+- 4. Program MM 7-3.
+Added a program for special street amenities for Redwood Avenue to reflect current levels of amenity in downtown. - 5.
 Policy MM-15.
-Add a policy to require the development of a multi-use trail between Cypress Street and Oak Street on the west side of Main Street, when these properties are developed. - 6.
-Simplified the pedestrian policies and changes some into programs (Policies MM 17 MM 20. - 7.
-Policy MM-17 Added a general policy for traffic calming. - 8.
-Eliminated very proscriptive "Sidewalk Zone" requirements for the development of sidewalks (widths, treatments, etc.). - 9.
-Eliminated requirement for a Streetscape Mater Plan as it is overly regulatory and modified the street furniture requirements so that they match the more simple street designs and are appropriate for the harsh conditions on the coast - 10.
-Simplified the landscaping (Policies MM 32-34), Parking Lane Treatment (Policies MM 35-40) curb treatment (Policies MM 41-41), and lighting policies (Policy MM 47
+Add a policy to require the development of a multi-use trail between Cypress Street and Oak Street on the west side of Main Street, when these properties are developed. - The Planning Commission spoke at length about Policy MM-15.
+The Commission requested that a 5' minimum landscaped buffer be provided between the multi-use trail and the highway.
+The commission received public comments about the potential impact of this improvement on the stand of trees in this area.
+Staff reviewed a potential alignment width of 18 feet (12 feet for the trail and 5 feet for a vegetative buffer and determined that 90% of the trail alignment could be accommodated east of the GP property line fence.
+The revised language for Policy MM-15 is proposed as follows: